The effect of the Enskog collision terms on the steady shock structure in a hard sphere gas: The shock transitions

 In Figures \ref{fig:shock_transition_u947} and \ref{fig:shock_transition_normalized_u947} we compute the shock transition for $u_0=947$ m/s, or $\Mach_0=3$.
 Like the previous scenario with $\Mach_0=2$, this is also a strongly supersonic scenario, where the speed of the shock wave is roughly thrice the speed of sound in the unperturbed gas in the pre-shock zone.
 As before, we present two separate figures, with Figure \ref{fig:shock_transition_u947} showing the transitions in density, velocity and temperature separately in their respective physical units, while Figure \ref{fig:shock_transition_normalized_u947} displaying the normalized transitions, overlaid on the same plot.
 In Figure \ref{fig:shock_transition_u947}, we also display the heteroclinic orbit between the pre-shock and post-shock fixed points in the $(\rho,T)$-phase plane.
-Here, observe that the thickness of the shock transition of conventional Navier--Stokes is almost the same as the one for the Enskog-corrected dynamics.
-This continues the trend observed previously in the strongly supersonic regime $\Mach_0=2$, and is different from the transonic regimes $\Mach_0=1.2$ and $\Mach_0=1.5$.
+Here, observe that the relative difference in shock thicknesses between the conventional Navier--Stokes equations and the Enskog-corrected dynamics is roughly the same as for the previous scenario with $\Mach_0=2$ regime.
 The heteroclinic orbit in the $(\rho,T)$-phase plane, shown in Figure \ref{fig:shock_transition_u947}, is more concave than the one in the $\Mach_0=2$ regime, and, as a result, the temperature shock transition precedes the density shock transition even more, relative to the thickness of the shock itself.
 The shift between the density and temperature shock transitions is visible on the normalized plots in Figure \ref{fig:shock_transition_normalized_u947}, for both the conventional Navier--Stokes and Enskog-corrected dynamics.

+We summarize the shock transition thicknesses and magnitudes in Tables \ref{tab:thickness} and \ref{tab:magnitudes}, respectively.
+The tables generally confirm the trends observed in the plots -- the relative impact of the Enskog--corrected terms is greatest at the low Mach numbers, where the difference in transition thicknesses can reach as much as 30\%.
+Interestingly, there is not much of a relative difference between $\Mach=2$ and $\Mach=3$ scenarios -- the relative difference in transition thicknesses in both cases is around 8\%.

+Here, we feel compelled to point out that the results in Table \ref{tab:magnitudes} do not contradict the results in Figure \ref{fig:shocks_fixed} (although it may seem so at a glance).
+Note that the plots in Figure~\ref{fig:shocks_fixed} show the relative effect of the Enskog correction on the post-shock state itself, while the results in Table \ref{tab:magnitudes} show its effect on the {\em transition} between the pre-shock and post-shock state.
+So, while the relative difference in post-shock states grows with the Mach number (this trend is shown in Figure \ref{fig:shocks_fixed}), the relative differences in shock transitions are more prominent at low Mach numbers (as follows from Table \ref{tab:magnitudes}).